pmorch/gallerator/README.md

 positional arguments:
   source_dir            The directory containing the source images and videos
                         over which we want to create a gallery.
-Any sub- directory named generated-images in this directory
-                        will be ignored.

 options:
   -h, --help            show this help message and exit